MonsterSchool/LUKYS-spotdl/README.md

 (see "How to use" for the Links)

 ## Features
-- Download whole Spotify Playlists
+-  Download entire Spotify playlists
-- Synchronize your downloaded Playlists anytime
+-  Synchronize your downloaded playlists at any time

 ## Download pre-compiled Windows-zip
 [Direct Download (latest Version)](https://github.com/MonsterSchool/LUKYS-spotdl/releases/latest/download/pre-compiled-spotdl.zip)